About Assynt Field Club

 Sounds of Nature Project (2020) More information here Sounds of Nature Project (2020)

-The Club is also affiliated to the Highland Biological Recording Group, and is represented on the Sutherland Partnership Biodiversity Group.
-We collect wildlife records from throughout Assynt and our members have contributed to a number of special projects.
-These include the Sutherland Biodiversity Action Plan (2003), the Sutherland Marine Audit: Pilot Study (2009) and a survey of freshwater habitats on the Little Assynt Estate.
+The Club is also affiliated to the Highland Biological Recording Group.
+In addition we are represented on the Sutherland Partnership Biodiversity Group.
+Throughout the year we collect wildlife records, but only from Assynt.
+In addition our members have contributed to a number of special projects.
+Projects of note include: the Sutherland Biodiversity Action Plan (2003); the Sutherland Marine Audit: Pilot Study (2009); and a survey of freshwater habitats on the Little Assynt Estate – Little Assynt Lochs Project (2011)